testsigmahq/testsigma-docs/src/pages/docs/salesforce-testing/create-sf-project.md

 ---
 title: "Creating a Salesforce Project"
-page_title: "Introduction: Testsigma for Salesforce Test Automation"
+page_title: "Creating a Salesforce Project"
 metadesc: "Create and manage projects for Salesforce applications.
 This article discusses how to create a project for Salesforce testing in Testsigma."
 noindex: false
 order: 29.3